Jet Lag: The Game: Season 10: Au$tralia

-Early in the game, Denby and Hendy claimed New South Wales in Sydney, Queensland in Gold Coast, and the Australian Capital Territory in Canberra.
-Meanwhile, Chase and Doyle claimed Tasmania in Hobart, South Australia in Adelaide, Victoria in Melbourne, and the Northern Territory in Alice Springs.
-Denby and Hendy then took South Australia and Victoria from Chase and Doyle, while Chase and Doyle took Queensland in Brisbane from Denby and Hendy.
-On the final day, Chase and Doyle planned to fly directly to Canberra to claim the Australian Capital Territory and then quickly travel to Queanbeyan across the border in New South Wales to claim both regions.
-However, non-stop flights from Brisbane to Canberra were booked out, so they flew to Sydney instead, claiming New South Wales from Denby and Hendy.
-Incorrectly guessing that Denby and Hendy were flying to Tasmania, Chase and Doyle flew to Melbourne to reclaim Victoria.
-Denby and Hendy had instead flown to the Gold Coast Airport on the New South Wales–Queensland border, claiming both states in quick succession to win the season by a score of four to three.
+Teams began in Sydney.
+Denby and Hendy claimed New South Wales, Queensland, and the Australian Capital Territory, while Chase and Doyle claimed Tasmania, South Australia, Victoria, and the Northern Territory.
+The teams then traded South Australia, Victoria, and Queensland.
+On the final day, Chase and Doyle planned to claim the Australian Capital Territory and New South Wales, but with direct flights to Canberra booked out, they flew to Sydney and reclaimed New South Wales.
+Believing Denby and Hendy were heading to Tasmania, they flew to Melbourne.
+Denby and Hendy instead reached the Gold Coast Airport on the New South Wales–Queensland border and claimed both states in quick succession, winning 4–3.

 Season 11: Tag Eur It 3

-Season 11 began outside the Castello Estense in Ferrara, Italy and ended atop Hospental Castle in Hospental, Switzerland.
+Season 11 began outside the Castello Estense in Ferrara (left) and ended atop Hospental Castle in Hospental (right).

 The eleventh season premiered on August 21, 2024.
-Denby, Chase, and Doyle repeated the game format from seasons 3 and 7, but with a new starting point and final destinations.
-Starting in Ferrara, Italy, Denby aimed for Lyon, France; Chase for Bratislava, Slovakia; and Doyle for Capri, Italy.
+Denby, Chase, and Doyle repeated the game format from seasons 3 and 7, but with a new starting point in Ferrara, Italy, and new final destinations: Denby aiming for Lyon, France; Chase for Bratislava, Slovakia; and Doyle for Capri, Italy.

 Chase was randomly selected to run first.
-He made it to Nova Gorica, a Slovenian town on the border with Italy, before the chasers caught up with him.
+He made it to Nova Gorica, a Slovenian town on the border with Italy, before the chasers caught up with him and tagged him at Nova Gorica station.
 Denby was next in the rotation.
 After getting to Bassano del Grappa, Denby failed to solve a puzzle box challenge and incurred a time penalty and subsequently chose to attempt to amass as many coins as possible, eventually being tagged in Trento.
 Doyle's run was largely unsuccessful, narrowly missing a train out of Trento to Verona and only making it back to the starting point of Ferrara.
 On his second run, Chase managed to evade the chasers twice while being at the same train station as them before he was tagged in Castelfranco Veneto.
-Using the high coin balance from his first run and some fortuitous train schedules, Denby was able to build a multi-hour gap from the chasers as he efficiently made his way to Switzerland, far into his win region.
+Using the high coin balance from his first run, fortuitous train schedules, and a well-timed challenge called "Eat This Card", Denby was able to build a multi-hour gap from the chasers as he efficiently made his way to Switzerland, far into his win region.
 He chose to travel to Hospental Castle, the location he and Doyle had found Chase hiding in season 9.
 He was tagged there with less than one hour left in the game and declared the winner.